 “If all of these processes and more, added up together with all that we know about the planet, can’t explain the mix of gases we see in the atmosphere, then we might have to throw biology at the problem.”

-In other words, in the world of agnostic biosignatures life is really the last option to explain a result after everything else has been tried and found to be wanting.
+In other words, in the world of agnostic biosignatures, life is really the last option to explain a result after everything else has been tried and found to be wanting.